Cartridge tumblers for reloading? Which one to buy?

 I have been using it for about 2 years with no issues.
 I did put a piece of clear plastic tubing on the bolt for the lid.
 It was scratching the cases.
 I set mine up with a simple timer, run it for about 2-3 hours.
 I actually set it on the concrete floor in the basement.

-Replied by BUILDING MY SASS on topic Cartridge tumblers for reloading?
-Which one to bu
+Moby wrote: Cartridge tumblers for reloading?
+Which one to buy?

 I have the Lyman Turbo 1200